“I can quit anytime I want.”

 If you look at the negative side of life, you will see dark clouds and temptations around every corner, with no hope of recovery.
 But by believing in a Savior who wants to save you from harm, you can be more optimistic about kicking your addiction.

 Envision Jesus as your team captain.
-See Him cheering you on as you face daily challenges to stay sober.
+See him cheering you on as you face daily challenges to stay sober.
 Sure, there will be times when you feel like giving up and taking a drink to relax.
 But the danger is that you will get back into a dark place again.
-Remember that God is light and in Him is no darkness at all.
-If you feel negative and depressed, know that this attitude is not from God.
-By being grateful for His goodness you are more likely to stay sober and be a blessing to others.
+Remember that God is light and in him is no darkness at all.
+If you feel negative and depressed, know that he does not want you to be overcome by these feelings.
+By being grateful for his goodness you are more likely to stay sober and be a blessing to others.

 2. Get a sponsor who understands the journey